Faheemcb/mercedes-benz-clone-mini-project/README.md

 # mercedes-benz-clone-mini-project

-# Technologies used :
+This responsive webiste is not the exact website of Mercedes Benz , but a similar website to it.

-# HTML , CSS , BOOTSTRAP
+## Tech Stack

-# This is not the exact Mercedes-Benz website , it's a similar kind of it.
+HTML , CSS , BOOTSTRAP